Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Cost

-Verizon’s 55+ Unlimited Plan costs $40 per line for two lines or $60 per line for one line.
-For comparison, this plan has the same cost as AT&T’s Unlimited 55+ plan.
-While these plans are on the pricier side for the industry, you’re getting perks like unlimited talk, text, and data.
-You’ll also have access to unlimited mobile hotspots, which means you can access the internet on multiple devices when you’re away from home.
+Verizon’s 55+ Unlimited plan costs $42 per line for two lines or $62 for one line.
+For comparison, this plan is $2 more per line than AT&T’s Unlimited 55+ plan, and they both offer comparable features.
+While these plans are expensive for the industry, you’re getting perks like unlimited talk, text, and data.
+You’ll also unlock access to unlimited mobile hotspots, which means you can access the internet on multiple devices when you’re away from home.
 It also comes with unlimited talk, text, and data to and from Mexico and Canada for those who like to travel.

-Pro Tip: If you’re not sure what type of phone plan you need, visit our cell phone buyer’s guide for all the details on choosing a phone and plan.
+Pro Tip: If you’re unsure what type of phone plan you need, visit our cell phone buyer’s guide for all the details on choosing a phone and plan.

 Plan Features